tcollins6049/bluetooth_hive_connect/docs/code_review/Components.md

 ## **SideMenu.tsx**
 File containing the side menu component.
 This menu allows users to navigate to different screens within the application, including Modifications, Audio, and Video.

-The menu slides in and out using an animated effect and includes a button that transforms into an "X" when expanded.
+The menu slides in and out using an animated effect.

 ### *toggleMenu()*
 Method that handles the opening and closing of the side menu using React Native's `Animated` API.